novainsilico/nway/README.md

 This is the nway splitting effect!

-  - One packet contains the main module `index.js` but there is nothing else inside (except a very small nway module: the arequire function generator).
+  - One bundle contains the main module `index.js` but there is nothing else inside (except a very small nway module: the arequire function generator).
-  - The two other packets contains `foo.js` and `bar.js` and are loaded only when the application needs them.
+  - The two other bundles contains `foo.js` and `bar.js` and are loaded only when the application needs them.

 ## Asynchronously require many modules ? ###